OpenChrom/knimeconnector/README.md

 The tools provided in this repository will help you to create KNIME nodes from OpenChrom Plug-ins.

+Please make sure you are familiar with with a [basic KNIME development setup](https://github.com/knime/knime-sdk-setup).

 ## Setting up an OpenChrom - KNIME Connector Development Environment

 + Clone this project: `git clone git@github.com:OpenChrom/knimeconnector.git`